 We bought from the market this pork and fresh fish (tuloy).
 It’s been awhile that I haven’t eaten tuloy.
 Evreything here is just so masarap and fresh especially the seafoods.

 That’s all for now.
 If the important matter that I’ve been attending to in this island would be realized, for sure, I would be visiting this island more often and would make this list go on and on.
 There are just so many places to explore and much food to experience.

 Those naughty potatoes roll so fast that I could hardly catch up with them in OLANGO ISLAND.
-I wonder what place will they be venturing next.
-So stay tuned for my next chasing potatoes adventure.
+I wonder what place will they be venturing next for these little mischiefs love to give delicate challenges and if you do love to accept the challenge, you may support here 👉 https://paypal.me/chasingpotatoes.
+Let’s catch them all for the next chasing potatoes adventure.

 2 thoughts on “OLANGO ISLAND: Food Tripping Makes Adventure More Exciting”